How to Protect Images on Your Website From Theft in 2023

 3. Import your images

-To let Pixsy start scanning the web for matches, you’ll need to upload your photos.
-Luckily, they have brilliant integrations with websites like Flickr, Google Drive (and many other services) that make it extremely easy to upload images and let Pixsy automatically pull them from there so that you don’t have to manually add images.
+That makes it extremely easy to upload images and lets Pixsy automatically pull them from there so that you don’t have to add images manually.

-Once you’ve connected a source of images, for example, Instagram – you’ll see all of your images appear in Pixsy’s intuitive dashboard and can easily view how many times they’ve found it reused on other websites.
+Once you’ve connected a source of images, for example, Instagram – you’ll see all of your pictures appear in Pixsy’s intuitive dashboard and can easily view how many times they’ve found it reused on other social media websites.

-If there are matches, which there aren’t in this case, you will be able to take specific action for each of the images you have and, in turn, view their outcomes in the area shown below:
+If there are matches, which there aren’t in our case, you can take specific action for each image you have.
+In turn, view their outcomes in the area shown below:

-The best part of Pixsy in my opinion is how fast the entire process is – it really took me no more than five minutes to get up and running and connect my Instagram account.
+The best part of Pixsy is how fast the entire process is.
+It took me no more than five minutes to get up and running and connect my Instagram account.

-Thanks for reading – we really hope you found this post helpful and proceed to use it to prepare an action plan so you’re ready for the next time someone steals one of your images, that is if they still can after you’ve implemented the preventative measures that we looked at first.
+Thanks for reading.
+We hope you found this post helpful and will use it to prepare an action plan for your website.
+Be ready for the next time someone steals one of your images.
+That is, if they still can after you’ve implemented the preventative measures we’ve looked at first!